 The Company recruits around 10 to 20 mid-career employees every year (equivalent to 10% to 30% of new recruits in each year), expecting them to contribute immediately to its business expansion.
-Mid-career recruits have been demonstrating their abilities, which has resulted in their promotion to core human resources.
-As of September 2021, 85 of those who joined the Company as mid-career recruits have been promoted to positions equivalent to management positions (constituting 13% of all employees in such positions).
-The Company has a policy of recruiting mid-career employees as immediately effective human resources and promoting them in a flexible manner in line with its business expansion.
-It plans to increase the ratio of mid-career recruits to all employees, which is approx. 10% at present, to around 30% by the fiscal year ending March 31, 2031.
-(Please refer to the attachments at the end of this report.)
+As of December 2022, 82 of those who joined the Company as mid-career recruits have been promoted to positions equivalent to management positions (constituting 12.5% of all employees in such positions).
+The company plans to increase the ratio of mid-career recruits to all employees, which is approx. 10% at present, to around 30% by the fiscal year ending March 31, 2031.
 Thus, the Company will continue to recruit such human resources and promote them to core human resources proactively.